andreav/swgit/doc/intbr.rst

 You can set any valid branch as an integration branch.

-| Normally, you specify an INT `develop` branch.
+| Normally, you specify an `INT/develop` branch.
-| In this way you declare to be a 'conventional' developer
+| In this way you declare to be a normal developer
   interested in contributing to the project in a general way.

 | Sometimes, like in :doc:`workflow_team_feature`, you specify a FTR branch.
 | In this way you will see the project history flows independently
   from your contributes.
-| Only develops regarding your feature will be merged to you.
+| Only developments regarding your feature branch pushed by some colleague
+  of yours will be merged to you.

 Taking advantage of it